oracle/fastr/documentation/user/README.md

 The *native* mode is better suited for code that does not extensively interact with the R API, for example, plain C or Fortran numerical computations working on primitive arrays.
-The *llvm* mode provides significantly better performance for extensions that frequently call between R and the C/C++ code, because GraalVM LLVM interpreter is also partially evaluated by the [Truffle library](https://github.com/oracle/graal/tree/master/truffle) like the R code, both can be inlined and optimized as one compilation unit.
-Moreover, GraalVM LLVM is supported by [GraalVM tools]({{ "/docs/reference-manual/tools/" | relative_url }}) which allows to, for instance, debug R and C code together.
+The *llvm* mode provides significantly better performance for extensions that frequently call between R and the C/C++ code, because GraalVM LLVM interpreter is also partially evaluated by the [Truffle compiler](https://github.com/oracle/graal/tree/master/truffle) like the R code, both can be inlined and optimized as one compilation unit.
+Moreover, GraalVM LLVM is supported by [GraalVM tools](http://graalvm.org/docs/reference-manual/tools/) which allows to, for instance, debug R and C code together.

 In one GraalVM R process, any R package can be loaded in either mode.
 That is, GraalVM R supports